thangtran480/hair-segmentation/README.md

 - [x] Implement model using Keras
 - [x] Convert model to Tensorflow Lite
 - [ ] Implement model to Android (``Coming soon``)

+## License
+Copyright (c) 2019 Thang Tran Van

+Licensed under the MIT License.
+You may not use this file except in compliance with the License